FredJiangpingfei/EcoScamper/README.md

 If you use this tool or its dataset in your research, please cite it as follows.
 This ensures that the original work is properly attributed.

-> Jiang, P. 2025.
-"EcoScamper: A Sustainable Product Design Toolkit" [Dataset].
-Retrieved from https://github.com/FredJiangpingfei/EcoScamper.
+Jiang, P. (2025).
+EcoScamper: A sustainable product design toolkit [Dataset].
+GitHub. https://github.com/FredJiangpingfei/EcoScamper